ollienicholson/air_quality_prediction/README.md

 # Air Quality Index (AQI) Prediction Project

-This project aims to analyze historical air quality data, identify trends, and build a model to predict future AQI levels.
+This project aims to analyse historical air quality data, identify trends, and build a model to predict future AQI levels.
 The project leverages Metaflow for workflow orchestration, alongside other Python libraries for data manipulation, visualisation, and machine learning.

 ## Project Overview